prog4biol/pfb2019/problemsets/answers/PSPython_01_SEW.md

 		print(myFavAnimal + "is my favorite animal.")
 		```

-        >>>  Remeber, write a bit, then run your code, write some more, then run again.
+        >>>  Remember, write a bit, then run your code, write some more, then run again.
 This makes code easier to debug.

 4. Use `sys.argv` (make sure to import sys!!!) to retrieve your name, favorite color, favorite activity, and favorite animal from the command line.
 Remember to check out the [example in the notes](https://github.com/prog4biol/pfb2018#command-line-parameters-a-special-built-in-list)
 		```python